Court Rules - Administration of the Court - E-Filing

 (a) Anyone filing an electronic document that requires an original signature certifies by so filing, that the original signed document exists in the filing person's possession.
 Unless otherwise ordered by the Court, the filing party shall maintain and preserve all documents containing original signatures that are filed electronically.
 The filing party shall make those signed originals available for inspection by the Court, the Clerk of the Court or by other counsel in the case, upon five (5) days notice.
 At anytime, the Clerk of the Court may request from the filing party a hard copy of an electronically filed document, which shall be provided within five (5) business days upon reasonable notice.

 (b) All documents that are required to be maintained and preserved must be kept for one year after the appellate process period has been completed.

-(c) The Clerk of the Court shall create and maintain a paper copy of all e-filings in a parallel manual court file.
+(c) The Clerk of the Court shall create and maintain a paper copy of all e-filings in all criminal cases as well as WF (Will Filing) in a parallel manual court file.

 5.08 PRIVACY ISSUES

 It is the responsibility of the filing party or counsel to insure that documents filed electronically do not disclose previously or statutorily impounded or sealed information or private information defined in Supreme Court Rules 15 and 138.